Acre, Israel: Middle Bronze Age

 Acre was resettled as an urban centre during the Middle Bronze Age (MBA, c.
 2000–1550 BC) and has been continuously inhabited since then.
 Egyptian execration texts record one 18th-century ruler as Tūra-ʿAmmu (Tꜣʿmw).
 Further to the north was the important MBA site of Tel Kabri dominating the Akko plain.

 Late Bronze Age

 Acre was listed as "Aak" among the conquests of the Egyptian pharaoh Thutmose III.

 Biridiya's letter to Egypt complaining of the king of Acre's leniency towards a captured Hapiru leader.

 In the Amarna Period (c.
 1350 BC), there was turmoil in Egypt's Levantine provinces.
 The Amarna Archive contains letters concerning the ruler(s) of Acco.
-In one, King Biridiya of Megiddo complains to Amenhotep III or Akhenaten of the king of Acre, whom he accuses of treason for releasing the captured Hapiru king Labaya of Shechem instead of delivering him to Egypt.
+In one, King Biridiya of Megiddo complains to Amenhotep III or Akhenaten about the king of Acre, whom he accuses of treason for releasing the captured Hapiru king Labaya of Shechem instead of delivering him to Egypt.
 Excavations of Tel ʿAkkō have shown that this period of Acre involved industrial production of pottery, metal, and other trade goods.